 High school, what college to go to, which major to choose, getting a grown up job…welcome to the world of making hard life decisions.
 I don’t know about you, but I’d rather think about taking a vacation in Indonesia instead.
 I mean, after high school you go to college and after college you do…what?
 Get a job?
 Awesome….But what about traveling the world?
 I didn’t so much want to follow that traditional pattern my friends were following because I was too hung up searching for cheap flights so I could backpack Europe on a budget.

 Out of All The Things To Do In Your Twenties, traveling has made the most enormous impact on my life

 School could wait for a bit.
 Graduation will happen, just a little later..and I wasn’t too anxious to jump straight into an office job just to pay car payments and insurance and stuff.
 This world is INCREDIBLE and I wanted to see it for myself and I don’t regret it for a second.

 And I don’t see traveling as putting my life on hold.

 I know it sounds like the plot to some Hallmark movie but I needed that time to travel and figure life out.
 I needed to figure out who I was; I love who I am when I travel.
-I love pushing myself by living in a different culture and being away from home and trying new foods week after week before I settle down and get a job and get married.
+I love pushing myself by living in a different culture and being away from home and trying new foods week after week before I "settle down".
 I needed that chance to realize that I can do hard things.
 I needed to realize how to be happy no matter where I was or who I was with.

 If you have even spent 2 minutes thinking about living in a foreign country, DO IT!
 There are a million ways to make that happen.
 I’ve planned my own trips, gone with friends, and even traveled by myself but I looooooooved my ILP semester abroad and think about it every single day.
-It was an amazing way to see so much of China and I’ve got my eye on visiting their other 8 countries.
+It was an amazing way to see so much of the country I called home and I’ve got my eye on visiting their other countries.
 The experience for the price is just too good to pass up for someone who still has empty passport pages.